tesibelda/ovirtstat/README.md

 /path/to/ovirtstat --config /path/to/ovirtstat.conf
 ```

-* Wait for the poll_interval or press enter.
+* Press enter to force the collectin of metrics.
 You should see lines like those in the Example output below.

 # Example output